smendola/reduce_to_hash/README.md

 ## :key_prop
-As a further specialized case, if what you want is `:prop1 => :itself` you can further abbreviate that to simply `:prop1`
+As an even more specialized case, but one that is in fact fairly common, if what you want is `:prop1 => :itself` you can further abbreviate that to simply `:prop1`

 ### Example: